-In September 2013 I was working at The Newcastle Herald in NSW, Australia, when I read an item in our paper about a yachtsman in Newcastle Harbour.
+In September 2013, while working at The Newcastle Herald in NSW, Australia, I read an item in our paper about a yachtsman visiting Newcastle Harbour.
 The sailor, Ivan Macfadyen, noted in the brief article his shock and surprise at the state of the North Pacific Ocean after a recent voyage.

 The article grabbed my attention, so I found Ivan’s contact details and asked him if I could do a follow-up interview.
 He accepted, and told me a little more about the experience that led to his comments.
 The reported remarks had followed his second Sydney-to-Osaka yacht race – the first having been a decade before.
 The apparent deterioration in the health of the ocean had affected Ivan deeply, and he wanted to tell the world what he had seen.

 We arranged to meet on his yacht, Funnel-web, in Newcastle Harbour.
 On the day of the interview I did something I had never done before in 30 years of newspaper reporting; I called at my son’s high school and took him out of class to come with me.
 Jerry was (like his two siblings Lily and Oliver) deeply concerned about the environment and the welfare of non-human species of life.
 I had a gut feeling that the interview I was to do on this day might be more important than any lesson Jerry was likely to be learning in school.

 When we turned up at the boat we were met by Ivan and his brother Glenn, who had accompanied Ivan on part of the voyage and added his own voice to Ivan’s concerns.
 Jerry and I listened sombrely to the story the two sailors told.
 As the interview progressed I was more certain than ever that the story was very important, but I felt unsure about my ability to do it justice.